techidaily/site-windows11/source/_posts/quick-start-guide-to-windows-11-apps.md

  Aside from letting you open your pinned taskbar apps with a click, you can also use keyboard shortcuts to launch them.
 You can do so by pressing the**Windows Key + \[App Placement Number \]** .
 So, if you want to open the first pinned app, press**Windows Key + 1** .
 To open the second pinned app, press**Windows Key + 2** , and so on.

  But if your Windows 11 Taskbar has outright stopped working, this shortcut might not work.
-So, you should know how to[fix the Windows 11 Taskbar when it's not working](https://www.makeuseof.com/windows-11-taskbar-not-working-loading/) .
+So, you should know how to [fix the Windows 11 Taskbar when it's not working](https://www.makeuseof.com/windows-11-taskbar-not-working-loading/) .

 ## 2\.
 Create an App Shortcut And Pin It to the Desktop